 Chapter 3 is also around the time when your followers get anything interesting to say.
 Followers like the amusing Henpecked Hou and Black Whirlwind take a while before they start to open up to you, but some never do.
 Wild Flower turns out to be an especially bland follower despite having a delightfully unique backstory and occupying the vaunted “weirdo” spot made famous by BioWare’s HK-47.

-There are some romance options hidden away in there, including BioWare’s (I think) first homosexual romance.
+Romance options exist, including BioWare’s (I think) first homosexual romance story for both male and female characters.
 Saying that though, the romances here are a bit clunky and the gay romance is the perfect example of such.
 It’s not possible to go down that path as a male hero unless you act aggressively towards your female companions, and even then the final scene where the two characters kiss is only shown for the heterosexual romances.

 Video games have always had a repressive history when it comes to the topic of sex, and whilst BioWare made great steps to mature their depictions in more recent times, Jade Empire is not really the place where that began.
 The game is surprisingly violent at times, to the point where we can see a man get blasted into bloody chunks by cannon fire, but no way can we show two ladies kissing each other on the lips!